PanteaTrg/Sample-PLSQL/README.md

 # Sample-PLSQL
-Here are some practical plsql queries which we've used in different projects.
+Here are some practical plsql queries.